adilerchouk/RecruitR/Readme.md

 - [MongoDB](http://mongodb.com) - NoSQL database that holds our data
 - [Mongoose](http://mongoosejs.com/) - ODM (object data mapping) layer, translates your data into JavaScript objects so you can work with them easier.
 - [Docco](http://ashkenas.com/docco/) - Quick-and-dirty documentation generator using comments.
+- [Mocha](https://mochajs.org/) - Framework for asynchronous testing.
+- [Chai](https://www.chaijs.com/) - Assertion library for node.

 ### Get started

 Clone this project (or download the zip file), then run ```npm install``` to install the dependencies.

 Next you'll want to create your own "config.js" file.
-There's a file in the project called "config-template.js" that you can copy to "config-template.js", and modify it to include the connection string to your database.
+There's a file in the project called "config-template.js" that you can copy to "config.js", and modify it to include the connection string to your database.

+You can also modify the matching function configuration, the three variable are the weight of skills,  randomization and seniority.

 The file will look like the one below.
 Just replace the dummy connection string with the real one you'll be using.

 ```
 /**
-* Config file for the API
+ * Config file
  */

+// Matching function config
+    // "random" is to randomize the match, "skills" is to weight skill match, "seniority" is to weight number of previously matched applicants.
+const random = 0.20;
+const skills = 0.70;
+const seniority = 0.10;

+// Database config
-exports.db_url = 'mongodb://username:password@your-mongo-host.com/database-name';
+module.exports = {
+    url: 'mongodb://localhost:27017/recruitR_DB',
+    random,
+    skills,
+    seniority
+};

 ```